ragasudha0906/Norm-of-a-matrix/README.md

 ## Equipment’s required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
+## Algorithm 1:
+1. Start and import the NumPy library using import numpy as np.
+2. Input the matrix elements from the user using mat = np.array(eval(input())).
+3. Compute the 1-Norm of the matrix using ans = np.linalg.norm(mat, 1).
+4. Format the result to two decimal places using Norm_of_matrix = "{:.2f}".format(ans).
+5. Display the formatted norm value using print(Norm_of_matrix) and Stop.
-## Algorithm:
+## Algorithm2:

+1. Start and import the NumPy library using import numpy as np.
-	1. Get the input matrix using np.array()
+2. Input the matrix elements from the user using mat = np.array(eval(input())).
-    2. Find the 2-norm of the matrix using np.linalg.norm()
+3.Compute the 2-norm of the matrix using ans = np.linalg.norm(mat, 2) — this gives the largest singular value (spectral norm).
+4. Format the result to two decimal places using Norm_of_matrix = "{:.2f}".format(ans).
+5. Display the formatted norm value using print(Norm_of_matrix) and Stop.

+## Algorithm 3:
+1. Start and import the NumPy library using import numpy as np.
+2. Input the matrix elements from the user using mat = np.array(eval(input())).
-	3. Print the norm of the matrix in two decimal places.
+3. Compute the infinity norm using ans = np.linalg.norm(mat, np.inf) — this finds the maximum absolute row sum of the matrix.
+4. Format the result to two decimal places using Norm_of_matrix = "{:.2f}".format(ans).
+5. Display the formatted norm value using print(Norm_of_matrix) and Stop.

 ## Program:
 ```Python
 # Register No: RAGASUDHA R